-The gardens on the property are a source of pride to us and we hope you will have time to walk around the property and take in the surroundings.
-Ali was fortunate enough to grow up in the UK where his mother taught him all about plants and the beauty of growing your own vegetables.
-Summers spent in Jersey, as well as Italy working with farmers on their grounds have inspired a garden that we hope you enjoy.
+The gardens on the property are a source of pride to us and we hope you will have time to walk around and take in the beautiful surroundings.
+We have taken the mostly abandoned gardens over 40 years to the peaceful space that you see today.

 History of citrus trees in the Azores

 Even today there is evidence of the great orange-growing industry that dominated several of the islands in the 19th century; look in the numerous small gardens with their tall enclosing hedges of banksias and pittosporum.
 Grand townhouses also reflect the wealth this crop generated, and the development of the countryside by land purchased for rural estates is significant history.
 Far less known are the implications all these oranges had for transportation between the Azores and England, the major export customer.
 Citrus was a luxury fruit, available in season from November to May only, and its peak of desirability for the Victorians was Christmas when oranges and lemons were the fruit to have displayed on the table.
 And most of these came from the Azores.
 ‘Buy my fresh St Michael’s’ was a common streetseller’s cry, although it is doubtful that, like today, many customers would have known where ‘St Michael’s’ was.
 Oranges were grown in the Azores already by the 16th century, brought in from Lisbon, in turn, introduced by Portugal’s Indian viceroys.
 From 1600 to 1800, the citrus trade steadily increased, with most oranges coming from Valencia and lemons from Sicily, but it was the ending of the Napoleonic Wars that accelerated exports from the Azores so that by the mid-1800s, several hundred ships and several thousand seamen were employed in the trade.